MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-deploy-cluster.md

 ## Verify your cluster

-Verify your cluster by deploying MySql with Helm to check your cluster.
+Check your cluster by connect to kubectl, getting the info, and then states of your nodes.

 1. Get the public IP address of one of your master nodes using the Azure Stack Hub portal.